mklffm/TWO/DEPLOYMENT.md

 3. **Deployment Errors**:
    - Verify that the `out` directory exists and contains the build files
    - Check the Cloudflare Pages dashboard for specific error messages
+   - Make sure you're using the correct configuration file (wrangler.pages.toml for Pages deployments)
+   - Ensure there are no conflicting settings between Workers and Pages configurations

 ## Maintenance